FAQ

 For reasons relating to antitrust law, the register and data area of the Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) have a 'high security clearance' set-up.
 A strict and high-tech information security regime is in place.
 The way in which the data is dealt with, the dual control principle and other strict compliance requirements are monitored extensively by the German Environment Agency.
 Members of the Foundation's bodies cannot access the data.

 The Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) is not a sanctioning body.
 Its role is to promote standards and transparency.
 However, if it identifies any irregularities, it is required to investigate them.
-As such, the ZSVR is obliged to require documentation to be provided and to order additional audits where necessary.
+As such, the ZSVR is obliged to require documentation to be provided and to order additional audits when necessary.
 Any breaches of the law will then be prosecuted by the competent authorities at the federal and state level.

 The costs of setting up the Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) and the annual operating costs are refinanced proportionally by levies on dual systems and sector-specific solutions.
 These levies are restricted to 'necessary costs'.
 The necessary costs must be attested by an auditor, and the assessment of the levies received must be approved by the German Environment Agency.
 The German Federal Audit Office checks to ensure that the funds are being used economically by reviewing the budget and use of funds.